 - Can your desired design be placed on a deck?

-- What is the placement of amenities underneath the deck?
+- What is the placement of utilities underneath the deck?

 - Is placing your outdoor kitchen on a deck going to affect home design?